A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Introduction

-An example of a direction $\bp$ for which the probe for \texttt{Commander} 2015 reveals a significant departure from randomness is, in galactic coordinates, $(l,b) = (35.20, 24.30)$.
-For this direction the autocorrelations of the scaled probe coefficients given in Figure \ref{fig:comm15_ac_maxacd} show strong correlation even up to a lag of $50$.
-For completeness, the underlying scaled probe coefficients are shown in Figure \ref{fig:comm15_coeff_maxacd_anti}.
-(We explain below how this direction was discovered.)
+An example of a direction $\bp$ for which the probe for \texttt{Commander} 2015 reveals a significant departure from randomness is, in galactic coordinates, $(l,b) = (353.54, 1.79)$.
+For this direction the autocorrelations of the scaled probe coefficients $\widetilde{T}_{\ell,\bp}$ given in Figure \ref{fig:comm15_ac_maxacd} show strong correlation even up to a lag of $50$.
+For completeness, the underlying scaled probe coefficients are shown in Figure~\ref{fig:comm15_coeff_maxacd_anti}.
+We explain below how this direction was discovered.

 To allow us to explore the {\it Planck} temperature maps for all directions $\bp$, so seeking regions where the autocorrelations of scaled values of $T_{\ell,\bp}$ depart significantly from the expected behaviour, we compute for each such temperature map the \emph{autocorrelation discrepancy} (defined in Section~\ref{sec:math.background}) of the numbers $T_{\ell,\bp}$, with $\bp$ varying over the sphere.
-This is a measure of extreme departure of the autocorrelation from that of a Gaussian distribution, designed to allow us to detect regions (or the antipodes of such regions) in which the autocorrelation departs most strongly from the Gaussian assumption.
-In the case of \texttt{Commander} 2015 the AC discrepancy reaches a maximum value of $2.075$ over $12,582,912$ HEALPix points (with $N_{\rm Side} = 1024$) on the sphere.
-The corresponding autocorrelation is shown in Figure~\ref{fig:comm15_ac_maxacd}.
+It is a measure of the extreme departure of the autocorrelation from that of a Gaussian distribution, designed to allow us to detect regions (or the antipodes of such regions) in which the autocorrelation departs most strongly from the Gaussian assumption.
+In the case of \texttt{Commander} 2015 the AC discrepancy reaches a maximum value of $1.077$ over $12,582,912$ HEALPix points (with $N_{\rm Side} = 1024$) on the sphere.
+The corresponding autocorrelations are shown in Figure~\ref{fig:comm15_ac_maxacd}.